 Another obstacle will flow up when you’d decide to expand your online market presence and capture various shopping channels.
 Let’s have a look specifically at this case.

-Of course, it’s tempting to hold on the old-school process with excel docs by your side.
+Of course, it’s tempting to hold on to the old-school process with excel docs by your side.
 But let’s do the real thing.
 If you have 1000+ products, It’s pretty tough to manipulate the shopping feed data already.
 I bet.
 Come with me and see yourself why to have a product content syndicator.

 Managing a shopping data feed still seems a no-brainer?

 Shopping engines, like Amazon, Google, eBay, Shopify, etc. are unique and have their own formats and specifications.
 Your task here would be a timely and exact product feed despatch, update, and other various shopping data manipulations.

 Let me be useful and outline just some crucial marketplace feed management peculiarities on each of them:

 If you are a reseller - you might benefit from GTIN [Global Trade Item Number].
 Google takes it to extract from the supplier’s catalog and places your ad into an auction with the other resellers of the same product.
 The same works on Amazon.
-Besides, GTINs can place your product according to the quality and a number of reviews you have if a shopper types “top..” or “best..” in a search engine.
+Besides, GTINs can place your product according to the quality and the number of reviews you have if a shopper types “top..” or “best..” in a search engine.
 Also, as promised, catch a google keyword optimizing tool.

 In July 2018 Amazon released an AFS (Amazon Feed Specification).
 What is it and how it is beneficial for all parties?
 It’s a data interchanging standard, enabling all Amazon vendors to manage product content & sales in a single manner.
 You’ll need to adjust your product data formats to Amazon’s AFS, so first you need to register a CSP, a catalog service provider, you’re working with, to adjust your data with Amazon’s standards.
 Learn more about the benefits and easy steps on how to do it with a case study.